 2 1/2 tablespoons cornstarch

 Rinse the rice well with cold water to remove any starchy coating from the grains.

-In a large saucepan over medium-high heat, combine the rice and 5 cups of the milk.
+In a large saucepan over medium-high heat, combine the rice and 5 cups milk.
 Bring the liquid to a low boil and then reduce the heat to a simmer.